HebaMak/eCommerce-HYF/README.md

 - the app is responsive
 - the app still needs work

--the app link on Nitlify:
+- the app link on Nitlify:
 https://incomparable-beignet-a0fda3.netlify.app/